Skip to content

 As aircraft that need to withstand more extreme temperature and pressure conditions encountered in aerospace applications, drones can benefit from Parylene’s impressive barrier properties, particularly those that protect electronics from the repercussions of corrosion.

 Water vapor transmission rate (WVTR) and gas permeability indicate barrier effectiveness for corrosion resistance.
-As the chart illustrates, Parylene C’s WVTR and gas permeability properties are remarkably low.
+The chart illustrates that Parylene C’s WVTR and gas permeability properties are remarkably low.

 Table: Barrier Properties of Conformal Coatings